Our Uncontested Divorce Process — An Introduction:

 More Divorce Information:

 By the way, it does not matter where you and your spouse got married.
 What is important is where you and/or your spouse lives at the time that the uncontested divorce is filed.
 The place where we will file your uncontested divorce case in Georgia will be either the county where you or your spouse actually currently lives.
+The court where the divorce case is actually filed is called the venue.

 Also, the general rule is that at least one of you must be a resident of the State of Georgia for at least 6 months before the actual filing of your divorce case with the court.
 But, there are some exceptions that we can explain to you too.